heeplr/rpi-cookstrap/examples/powersave/README.md

 * the "wifi" plugin configures wireless networking using **RPI_WIFI_*** settings in *bootstrap.cfg*
 * the "ssh" plugin configures openssh by
-** copying the config file from *bootstrap-dist/etc/ssh/sshd_config* to */etc/ssh* and overwriting the shipped openssh config ** generating a public key using ssh-keygen
 ** adding the public key in **RPI_SSH_AUTHORIZE** to the ~/.ssh/authorized_keys file
 * the "powersave" plugin tries to reduce resource usage (e.g. by